 Therefore, it is by law that you must use bunded spill pallets when storing oils in large quantities.
 But there are also more benefits to using bunded pallets:

 There are many types, sizes and designs of bunded pallets.
 Which one is right for you depends on several factors, such as:

 Is it the correct kind of bunded pallet for the way I store chemicals?
 Chemical bunds and spill trays can be designed for a single oil drum, multiple drums or for larger storage containers like an intermediate bulk container or IBC.

 Does the bunded pallet meet any legislative or regulatory requirements?
 Various chemicals are subject to differing controls with regard to safe storage – that could be the DEFRA Control of Pollution (Oil Storage) (England) Regulations of 2001, or basic COSHH guidelines.
 Make sure that your bunded pallet is compliant with relevant rules.

 Will I need to move the chemical and pallet?
 If so, you will want to look at bunded pallets with fork pockets that can be lifted with forklift trucks or pallet trucks for safe and easy movement.

 Will I be storing chemicals outside or inside?
 The nature of bunded pallets means that rain and snow can seriously impact their usefulness.
 If you store chemicals outside, you will want to consider a covered or completely enclosed unit.

-Because they are working with Oils, Chemicals and other industrial fluids, the pallets need to be made from the right materials.
-Most spill pallets are made from plastic, specifically Polyethylene (PE) which is not only the most commonly used type of plastic in the world, it also offers excellent resistance to most workplace liquids.
+Because they are working with Oils, Chemicals and other industrial fluids, the pallets must be made from the right materials.
+Most spill pallets are made from plastic, specifically Polyethylene (PE), which is not only the most commonly used type of plastic in the world but also offers excellent resistance to most workplace liquids.